-The Attorney-General's Department, including through the initiatives of the Australian Emergency Management Institute (AEMI), sponsors a range of national programs and activities that engage communities in building resilience to the effects of emergencies and disasters.
+The Attorney-General's department through the Australian Emergency Management Institute (AEMI) sponsors a range of national programs and activities that support communities in building disaster resilience, including:

-Australia's pool of emergency management response and recovery volunteers numbering some 350,000 plays a vital role in assisting communities to manage the full range of emergencies and disasters.
+Australia's pool of emergency management response and recovery volunteers numbering some 500,000 plays a vital role in assisting communities to manage the full range of emergencies and disasters.

 The Natural Disaster Resilience Program recognises the need to contribute funding for improving national capacity and to train this pool of volunteers to be ready to respond to the whole range of possible emergencies.
 The funding provides practical support and recognition for our volunteers building and improving our national preparedness to manage emergencies.